codeadamca/activities/blind.markdown

 3. Choose a set.
 Start with small sets.
 If the building is going well, increase the size of the set each round.

     There are only four copies of each set.
-If you have more than eight pairs (four builders and four observers), you can combine sets of similar size and from different bags into the same round.
+If you have more than eight pairs, you can combine sets of similar size and from different bags into the same round.
 For example, the red helicopter from bag one is about the same size as the blue space shuttle from bag seven.

 4. Each pair chooses a builder and a caller.
 Give the caller the instructions.
 Give the builder the bag of LEGO&reg; bricks.